rlglab/minizero/docs/Training.md

 Once you have see this, it is ready to start other training components.

 > **Note**
-> If the script exits immediately without any warnings, it is most likely that the configuration file is incorrect, or the network model initialization is failed.
+> If the script exits immediately without any warnings, check the cause as follows.
 > 1. Run the script with `bash -x` to let the script print all executed commands: `bash -x scripts/zero-server.sh ...`
-> 2. The last executed command is the cause.
-> 3. Run that command again without the script to reproduce the issue.
+> 2. The last executed command is the cause, check it to reproduce the issue.

 ### Launch the zero worker